motns/configstore/README.md

 ```bash
 configstore set --secret <key>
 ```
-> NOTE: Instead of taking the value as an argument, the app will prompt you to type it in with a silent input for security.
+Instead of taking the value as an argument, the app will prompt you to type it in with a silent input for security.

+> WARNING: The silent input method above doesn't currently support multi-byte characters!

 You may also pipe data into the app, instead of passing the value as an argument.
 For example:
 ```bash
 cat myfile.txt | configstore set myfile
 ```
-This also works for storing secrets, allowing you to pipe the data from a file, instead of typing it into a prompt:
+This also works for storing secrets, allowing you to pipe the data from a file, instead of pasting it into a prompt:
 ```bash
 cat supersecret.txt | configstore set --secret secretfile
 ```